ledgetech/ledge/README.md

 This streaming design also improves latency, since we start serving the first `buffer` to the client request as soon as we're done with it, rather than fetching and saving an entire resource prior to serving.
 The `buffer` size can be [tuned](#buffer_size) even on a per `location` basis.

+### Collapsed forwarding

+By default, Ledge will attempt to collapse concurrent origin requests for known (previously) cacheable resources into a single upstream request.
+That is, if an upstream request for a resource is in progress, subsequent concurrent requests will not bother the upstream, and instead wait for the first request to finish.

+This is particularly useful to reduce upstream load if a spike of traffic occurs for expired and expensive content (since the chances of concurrent requests is higher on slower content).

+### Advanced cache patterns

+Beyond standard RFC compliant cache behaviours, Ledge has many features designed to maximise cache HIT rates and to reduce latency for requests.
+See the sections on [Edge Side Include](#edge-side-includes) and [serving stale](#serving-stale) for more information.

 ### Performance characteristics